Ever had trouble finding Japanese recipes that were easy to make?

 Some rice cookers have more complex systems and sensors which may have more than just one function.

-My absolute favorite is this Zojirushi Neuro Fuzzy Rice Cooker because of its idiot proof system.
-The “Fuzzy” is actually a logic IC chip which prevents you (me especially!) from adding to much rice or water in the mix.
+My absolute favorite after testing is this Zojirushi Neuro Fuzzy Rice Cooker because of its idiot-proof system.
+The “Fuzzy” is actually a logic IC chip that prevents you (me especially!) from adding to much rice or water in the mix.

 Here’s a video review on the “Fuzzy”: